About SDCP

 2022

-SDCP fully enrolled San Diego, Chula Vista, Encinitas, La Mesa and Imperial Beach, serving over 960,000 customer accounts.
+Community Power fully enrolled the Cities of San Diego, Chula Vista, Encinitas, La Mesa and Imperial Beach.

 2023